jyss88/License-Plate-Reader/README.md

 * Color thresholding is quite specific.
 The functions only extract yellow plates, and certain lighting conditions will cause the functions to fail to recognize plates.
 * Verification - currently, objects are verified as license plates by a specific area to perimeter ratio.
 This could be improved by more advanced techniques, like contour checking, and corner finding.

-This project was completed as an assessment piece at Delft University of Technology.
+This project was originally completed as an assessment piece at Delft University of Technology.
+Some revisions have been made since to be more presentable to a general audience.